ve-cto/9991/README.md

 To begin operation of the robot:
 - Connect the XBox controller to the Driver Station
 - Launch WPILib on the Driver Station
-  > It should open the code automatically, if not, open /28-8-24/, and open the folder in WPILib.
+  > It should open the code automatically, if not, open /28-8-24/, find a folder called "FINISHED CODE WORKING" or something like that, and open it.
 - Press Control+Shift+P to open the command pallet, type "Git: Pull", and press enter.
 Press confirm on any following dialogue boxes.

 - Turn on the robot by connecting a battery and pushing in the yellow switch on the Power Module